 This site is a Blog.
 It started because I like to write, and often have many things to say.

-I don’t have a copy editor, and do most of my writing in frenzy, late at night when other pressures on my time and consciousness are abated for a few hours.
-If I took the time for sober second thought and reflection (never mind fixing spelling), nothing would ever be posted.
+I (obviously) don’t have a copy editor, and do most of my writing in frenzy, late at night when other pressures on my time and consciousness are abated for a few hours.
+If I took the time for sober second thought and reflection (or fixing spelling) nothing would ever be posted.
 I often start sentences with conjunctions and end them with prepositions, and my favorite piece of punctuation is ellipses.
 I know these are bad habits, but I suppose, like it or hate it, but that is my voice.
 Please forgive the typos and recognize this as a volunteer effort, with volunteer results.

 I have, more in the past than the present, used profanity to make a point.
-So going back through the Archive, you will find the occasional adult word.
+So going back through the archive, you will find the occasional adult word.
 I don’t apologize for it, and will not, now that I am “An Elected Official”, retroactively censor myself.
 I have a sense of humour; despite how those last few paragraphs read, I don’t take myself too seriously.
 Still, I reserve the right to call people jerks, and would argue for their right to call me the same (although I would expect them to make a compelling case).

-I will tend to treat anonymous commenters here with less respect than people who stand behind their comments with their real names.
-I love to debate, and can get passionate about topics, but I respect those who make me think about an issue more than those who agree with me without knowledge behind their convictions.
+I will tend to treat anonymous commenters here and in social media with less respect than people who stand behind their comments with their real names.
+I don’t mind debate, and can get passionate about topics, but I respect those who make me think about an issue more than those who agree with me without knowledge behind their convictions.
 I often sound like a know-it-all, but that is mostly bluster.
 Proving me wrong and changing my mind are the best ways to get a free beer out of me.

 So, fairly warned, please read, enjoy, share with your friends and neighbours, and tell me what you think.